vincentoleary/ANSP-Paleontology-Database-Coop/readme.md

 |georeference notes|georeferenceRemarks|Notes or comments about the spatial description determination|assumed distance by road (Hwy.
 101)|

 ###Geologic Context terms
+Geologic context is information that qualifies a particular region or place by geologic terms

 |FileMaker Field|Darwin Core Field|Definition|Example|
 |---|---|---|---|
 |geologic age|earliestAgeOrLowestAge|The full name of the geochronologic age or chronostratigraphic stage attributable to the stratigraphic horizon from which the cataloged item was collected|Late Cretaceous (Campanian)|
 |lithologic notes|lithostratigraphicTerms|The combination of all litho-stratigraphic names for the rock from which the cataloged item was collected|Lower Hornerstown Formation|

 ###Identification terms
+Identification is the specific taxonomic determination

 |FileMaker Field|Darwin Core Field|Definition|Example|
 |---|---|---|---|
 |NULL|identificationQualifier|A brief phrase ("cf.") to express the determiner's doubts about the identification|"cf.  A. oxyrhynchus" "Teleopternus orientalis = Holomeniscus orientalis" "Adocus sp."|